DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-full-time-part-time.md

 ---
-title: Filter applications by full time and part time
+title: Filter applications by full time or part time
-description: Provide options to view the application list by full time and part time courses
+description: Provide options to view the application list by full time or part time courses
 date: 2020-12-09
 ---